nathaneastwood/fablore/src/faq.md

 ## What do we know about Fyendal?

 We don't know much about Fyendal yet, however we do know that Fyendal is according to [flavour text](flavour.md#heart-of-fyendal---wtr000):

 > The ruler of the jungle deep, a predator without equal, is lost in slumber... yet its heart still beats, somewhere amongst the undergrowth, echoing the endless cycle of life and death."

 ## What do we know about Ophidia?

+Not much beyond what is written on the [flavour text](flavour.md#eye-of-ophidia---arc000).

 ## What do we know about Elias Edgecomb?